exercism/gleam/concepts/strings/introduction.md

 # Introduction

 Strings in Gleam are immutable text surrounded by double quotes.
-They are support unicode characters, and can be multi-line.
+They support unicode characters, and can be multi-line.

 ```gleam
 let greeting = "Hello, Joe! 📞"